 We explored this possibility, but decided it was not the right decision for our students at this time.
-We want to start our drug testing program with methods that have proven success in schools.
-We have not yet seen such evidence for alcohol being included in student drug testing programs.
+The threshold for the alcohol test is too high, and it is too expensive.
 Alcohol abuse is a significant issue, so we will continue to educate students on the issue as well as breathalyze at school-sponsored events like dances.
 We will continue to monitor the developments of alcohol testing for future consideration.